harrymoon178/Game198/README.md

    - Gameover (reset score) OR pay money to resurrect
   2. If the player guessed correct for 7 consecutive times:
    - Proceed to next level AND ++money

-2. 'vs Computer' mode
-- if guessed right, AI's turn
-- until the player or the AI guessed wrong
-  1. If the player guessed wrong:
-   - Gameover (reset score) OR pay money to resurrect
-  2. If the AI guessed wrong:
-   - ++moeny

 ## List of features: (with code requirements 1-5)